MicrosoftDocs/Contribute/Contribute/validation-reference/title-missing.md

 ## Resolution

 Add a title string to show in search results.
-In general, titles should be between 19 and 59 characters, shoud be distinct from the H1 of the article, and should include relevant branding words.
+In general, titles should be between 19 and 59 characters, should be distinct from the H1 of the article, and should include relevant branding words.
 You shouldn't include " | Microsoft Docs" in your title - this is added automatically by Docs, and is ignored if you add it explicitly.
 If you want to add additional branding, such as " - Azure", to all titles in a content set, set the `titleSuffix` metadata value globally or for a folder.

 You can preview how your title will look in Google on [https://moz.com/learn/seo/title-tag](https://moz.com/learn/seo/title-tag).